Iran not interested in nuclear fuel swap - atomic chief

 "Once the necessary fuel is obtained, we will scale back production and maybe even convert it to 3.5 percent," he said.

-Trying to find a way to halt Iran's higher-grade uranium enrichment capability has become the focus for Washington and its allies and the suggestion leaves questions over what would happen to Iran's stockpile of uranium enriched to 20 percent.
+Trying to find a way to halt Iran's higher-grade uranium enrichment capability has become the focus for Washington and its allies which believe Tehran is developing all means and components required for a nuclear bomb in isolation.

-Iranian scientists began enriching uranium to 20 percent purity in early 2010 and now say they can produce the fuel plates required to feed the Tehran research reactor.
-Iran has repeatedly said it had no other choice after the 2009 swap deal failed to secure uranium to keep the reactor running.

-Analysts say the negotiations depend on the extent of Iran's ability to make compatible fuel plates.
-Western experts have doubts about Tehran's announcements and suggest a revised fuel swap may still figure in the talks as a way to break to the deadlock.

-It is unclear what it would expect in return, but its demands would undoubtedly revolve around the lifting of sanctions against its financial and energy industries which have caused increasing financial hardship within the country.

-On Sunday, Israeli defence minister Ehud Barak emphasised that the talks could be successful if Iran halted enrichment to 20 percent.

-Later Israeli Prime Minister Benjamin Netanyahu went further, saying the P5+1 representatives to the talks should demand an end to all enrichment activity at all levels.

-While Iran has at times appeared more flexible regarding 20 percent enrichment, it has categorically refused to suspend its low enriched uranium activities.

 Crude oil prices slipped on Monday following news that the talks would resume between Iran and the P5+1 countries - the United States, Britain, France, Russia, China and Germany.
-Brent crude futures were $1 a barrel lower.
+Brent Brent crude futures were $1 a barrel lower.

+Western experts say Iran has enough 3.5 and 20 percent-enriched uranium for around four bombs if the material is refined to more than 90-percent purity.
+While Iran has refused to suspend its enrichment activities it has at times appeared more flexible regarding 20 percent enrichment.

+It is unclear what it would expect in return, but its demands would revolve around the lifting of sanctions against its financial and energy sectors which have caused increasing financial hardship within the country.

+On Sunday, Israeli defence minister Ehud Barak also emphasised that the key to successful talks would be on the basis of Iran halting enrichment to 20 percent.

+Later Israeli Prime Minister Benjamin Netanyahu went further, saying the P5+1 representatives to the talks should demand an end to all enrichment activity, the transfer of all enriched material out of Iran and the closure of the nuclear facility near Qom.